jimb245/2PiWireGuardVPN/README.md

 ## Test the VPN client remotely

+Now it should be possible to connect to the server from any wifi location.
+A portable device with a VNC viewer app is required to start the connection.
+The device can connect using either the wifi or ethernet private network.
+The wifi widget on the VNC desktop is used to select the ssid and sign in.
+Captive portals will require starting a browser on the desktop to get access.

-Now you should be able to connect to the server from any wifi location.
-Use a site like whoer.net to check that your ip address is the same as your WireGuard server.
+In a web browser on the attached device use a site like whoer.net to check that your ip address is the same as your WireGuard server.

 If the wifi interface is not needed it can be disabled/enabled with the commands: